CaitlinEverett/BC-10_Liri-Node-App/readme.md

 ### Overview

-LIRI bot has been a great way to learn about Node.js packages.
+LIRI bot has been a great way to learn about working with Node.js packages.

 It includes the required modules and some additional ones, as well.